-Understand what skill, trait, or result each accomplishment demonstrates (refer to point #4 above).
-You may be asked to provide the interviewer with an example of a time you had to use your creative thinking skills; a time you had to work with an at-risk student to boost his reading comprehension; a time you had to train a co-worker.
+Understand what skill, trait, or result from each accomplishment demonstrates (refer to point #4 above).
+You may be asked to provide the interviewer with an example of a time you had to use your creative thinking skills, a time you had to work with an at-risk student to boost his reading comprehension, a time you had to train a co-worker.
 By knowing your achievements ahead of time, you should be well-practiced for the day of the interview!

-So, when developing your reading specialist resume, remember that it’s incredibly important to include as many accomplishments as possible that showcase your skills and experience as a reading specialist.
+So, when developing your reading specialist resume, remember that it’s imperative to include as many accomplishments as possible that showcase your skills and experience as a reading specialist.

 Whenever possible, quantify your results, utilize the CAR acronym, think outside the box, showcase your related skills, and don’t forget to include your volunteer and community experiences as well.
 Including these important tips in your resume will help you to get noticed by more schools.

-Now that your education job search is underway you should be called for an interview.
-Don’t blow it.
-Be prepared to communicate your reading, teaching, coaching, and your literacy achievements and relevant skills during the reading specialist job interview.
+Now that your education job search is underway, you should be called for an interview.
+Please don’t blow it.
+Be prepared to communicate your reading, teaching, coaching, literacy achievements, and relevant skills during the reading specialist job interview.